 In this section, we provide descriptive evidence about banks' build-up of interest rate risk in the banking book during the prolonged period of low interest rates.
-Banks had an incentive to earn a higher term premium associated with longer maturities in order to partially offset margin compression and the related drop in profitability.
+Since the peak of the GFC, banks had an incentive to earn the higher term premium associated with longer maturities in order to partially offset margin compression and the related drop in profitability due to the low interest rates.
 In addition, customers preferred to borrow at fixed rates with a view of locking in very convenient low rates for a longer period.
-Since the peak of the GFC, the share of outstanding volumes of loans to households and non-financial corporations with a maturity above 5 years increased by 10 p.p., pushed by a 20 p.p. surge in the share of new business volume of loans to households and non-financial corporations with a maturity above 10 years (Figure 2a).
-Despite the shorter time frame, Figure 2b shows that the duration of fixed rate loans almost doubled in the 5 years preceding the monetary policy tightening.
-Interest rate risk in the low interest rate environment remained mostly silent due to the inflow of sticky overnight deposits that increased by almost 30 p.p. since 2008 (Figure 3a), driven by a combination of unconventional monetary policies, regulations, and customers' preferences to hold liquidity when interest rates are low.
-With these unconditional correlations we don't claim causality as the relationship between the extended duration of fixed rate loans and deposits could be, de facto, endogenous: an increase in the duration of deposits could also incentivise banks to increase the duration on the asset side of the balance sheet.
+Accordingly the share of outstanding volumes of loans to households and non-financial corporations with a maturity above 5 years increased by 10 p.p., pushed by a 20 p.p. surge in the share of new business volume of loans to households and non-financial corporations with a maturity above 10 years (Figure 2a).
+Despite the shorter time frame, Figure 2b shows that the duration of fixed rate loans almost doubled in the 5 years preceding the monetary policy tightening.7 Interest rate risk in the low interest rate environment remained mostly silent due to the inflow of sticky overnight deposits which behaviourally are assumed to be stable and have longer duration than other deposit types.
+Indeed, the share of overnight deposits increased by almost 30 p.p. since 2008 (Figure 3a), driven by a combination of unconventional monetary policies and customers' preferences to hold liquidity when interest rates are low.8